kotlin-graphics/kotlin-unsigned/README.md

 [Maven, Sbt, Leiningen](https://jitpack.io/#kotlin-graphics/kotlin-unsigned/v2.1)

-### Build-logic and snapshots
+### Build-logic

-The build logic has been extracted into dedicated conventional [plugins and platforms](https://github.com/kotlin-graphics/build-logic).

-This logic and developing snapshots are published in a [custom repository](https://github.com/kotlin-graphics/mary) to speed up development process.
+The build logic has been extracted into dedicated conventional [plugins and platforms](https://github.com/kotlin-graphics/build-logic), published in a [custom repository](https://github.com/kotlin-graphics/mary) to speed up development process (Maven Central is a pain to setup and Nexus is quite slow).

 In Gradle KTS you can include it by adding the following to your `settings.gradle.kts`: